supahero1/hshg/usage.md

   -1                0                1
 ```

 This will result in performance slightly worse than if the HSHG was 4 times smaller in size (one of the cells instead of all 4), because ALL of your arena cells will be mapped to the same exact HSHG cell.
-If you don't know how this implementation of HSHGs folds the XOY plane to grids, you should just stick to **one** of the four XOY quadrants.
+If you don't know how this implementation of HSHGs folds the XOY plane to grids, you should just stick to **one** of the four XOY quadrants (as in, maybe make all positions positive instead of having any negatives)

 ### Tuning